diogoaurelio/schedoscopeWiki/Setting-up-a-Schedoscope-Project.md

 Schedoscope is an internal Scala DSL for specifying views (Hive table partitions), their structure, dependencies, and transformation logic required compute their data from other views.
 As a consequence, setting up a Schedoscope project means setting up a Scala project that uses Schedoscope as a library.

-For this purpose, we provide a Maven POM template.
+For this purpose, we provide a Maven POM template in this section.
 It is of course possible to use other build tools such as SBT or Ant/Ivy.
 You are also encouraged to look at the POM of the tutorial.

+# Maven POM Template

     <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"
         xsi:schemaLocation="http://maven.apache.org/POM/4.0.0 http://maven.apache.org/xsd/maven-4.0.0.xsd">